gs-yoon/gs-yoon.github.io/project.md

 ### XNOR NET

 I took the  **xnor network** CNN to compute in memory.
-Xnor-netwokr CNN is comprised of xnor computation.
+Xnor-network CNN is comprised of xnor computation.
 Including weights and input images, all of values  are +1 or -1.
 It is very efficient to memory computaion.
-Key point is how to quanitze valuse.
-A formular can be obtaied after many complex calculations.
+Key point is how to quantize values.
+A formular can be obtained after many complex calculations.
 But I will not describe all steps, I'm just showing the result.
 The result formular is following.

 ![image](https://user-images.githubusercontent.com/57785895/122761471-3db4e900-d2d7-11eb-9dd6-253a834bfcf4.png)